tsnl/qy/qcl/monomorphizer/README.md

   - then generate a MonoTemplateID by copy/sub

 - to perform substitution,
-  - for each `BoundVarDefID`, simply generate a new `ConstDefID` mapped to the argument value.
+  - for each `BoundVarGDefID`, simply generate a new `ConstGDefID` mapped to the argument value.

 ## Scratch TODO

-- ~~first, finish implementing DefID~~
+- ~~first, finish implementing GDefID~~
 - ~~next, implement substitution objects~~
   - these must be mutable, since we can use it as a cache to store partially evaluated polymorphs to substitute IDs over several instantiations
-  - these just map DefIDs to TOT_CONST DefIDs
+  - these just map GDefIDs to TOT_CONST GDefIDs
 - ~~next, implement `mtype`~~
   - skipped this earlier, can be done now
 - next, implement `rewrite` (aka sub&copy)
   - copy polymorphic body AST nodes into the polymorph
   - in fact, evaluate each field into a TOT_CONST such that its unique value is known at compile-time
-  - when an ID is encountered, try to replace its DefID with one in the sub map.
+  - when an ID is encountered, try to replace its GDefID with one in the sub map.
   - **WIP**: `monomorphize` ready, `eval` in progress.
 - finally, implement MAST building from Python (see below)